PokeAPI/pokeapi/README.md

     ```

     > [!NOTE]
     > Pre-commit hooks are optional but recommended for maintaining code quality and consistency.
-If you do not want it to automatically run on every commit, you can run it manually with `make pre-commit` before commiting and pushing your changes.
+If you do not want it to automatically run on every commit, you can run it manually with `make pre-commit` before committing and pushing your changes.

 - Lint, format, and typecheck your code changes: